yourshivkumar17/yourshivkumar17/README.md

 ---

 ## 🌱 About Me
-- 🎓 B.Tech 1st Year – Computer Science
+- 💻 Software Engineer
-- 💻 Interested in Software Engineering & Backend
+- 🌐 Strong interest in Software Engineering and Web Development
-- 🧠 Learning Core CS Subjects + Coding
+- 📚 Continuously learning core computer science concepts
-- 🚀 Goal: Internships → Placements
+- 🚀 Focused on building skills for real-world development

 ---